Educating Sommeliers Worldwide.

 By Beverage Trade Network

-In the spirit of the new year and thousands of people set to conquer new years resolutions, I’d like to shine the spotlight on one area that has room for improvement.
 In the hospitality industry, supervisors and management teams have a unique position to proactively promote a more balanced work environment.
 Below are some quick strategies to encourage principles of healthy eating and an active lifestyle around work schedules.

 During my studies as a student dietitian, I’ve provided nutrition advice for hundreds of patients in hospitals and community health.
-There are many factors that affect the way we eat, which ultimately impact on our long-term health.
-One of the main factors is the environment we live and work and the peers by which we are surrounded by day-to-day.
+There are many factors that affect the way we eat, which ultimately impact our long-term health.
+One of the main factors is the environment we live and work in and the peers by which we are surrounded day-to-day.

 To avoid burn out, not just as fast-paced hospitality professionals, but as humans in any profession, we must find an optimal balance.
-Broadly speaking, the most natural means of reducing the risk of poor mood, stress and sickness are to develop regular sleep patterns (perhaps making it a goal to sacrifice or limit the “knock-off” tasting session, or as an employer, rotating a roster of early finishers following dinner service), adopting and maintaining a consistent exercise regime (perhaps setting a weekly personal goal to get moving before or after your shift or a super challenge such as a quarter-yearly marathon or fun run) and making positive eating choices.
+Broadly speaking, the most natural means of reducing the risk of poor mood, stress, and sickness are to develop regular sleep patterns (perhaps making it a goal to sacrifice or limit the “knock-off” tasting session, or as an employer, rotating a roster of early finishers following dinner service), adopting and maintaining a consistent exercise regime (perhaps setting a weekly personal goal to get moving before or after your shift or a super challenge such as a quarter-yearly marathon or fun run) and making positive eating choices.

 Poor nutrition is a major factor affecting everyday health.
-In turn, poor health may lead to workplace absenteeism, sickness, stress, accidents, staff turnover, low mood and team morale.
+In turn, poor health may lead to workplace absenteeism, sickness, stress, accidents, staff turnover, low mood, and team morale.
 Studies find that even small positive workplace health changes can go a long way in all industries, not just hospitality.
-This includes enhanced workplace performance, productivity, team problem solving, cohesiveness and collaboration.
+This includes enhanced workplace performance, productivity, team problem solving, cohesiveness, and collaboration.

 The following recipe is for all hospitality supervisors and restaurant managers in the industry, looking for ways to promote the health of our food and beverage industry ninjas.
-Become the overnight favourite on the floor with this 45-minute power bar.
+Become the overnight favorite on the floor with this 45-minute power bar.
 Put these together for your staff for an ideal quick break room snack brimming with nutrition for a team that shines brightly.
 It is time to promote a healthy start to end for all shifts.
-Seek out a workplace nutritionist or health professional to inspire and educate your team, otherwise look out for more articles like this at SommelierBusiness.com
+Seek out a workplace nutritionist or health professional to inspire and educate your team, otherwise, look out for more articles like this at SommelierBusiness.com

 ¼ cup pepita seeds (pumpkin seeds)